 Urbanites have known it forever -- cats make great apartment pets.
 Unlike larger apartment companions, a cat would feel perfectly at home in your 800sqft studio.
 But that doesn’t mean bringing a cat home is all bells and catnip -- like any other roommate, living with a cat can have its ups and downs.

-If you’re considering inviting a feline friend into your apartment, make sure you’re prepared.
+If you’re considering inviting a feline friend into your river reach apartments naples fl, make sure you’re prepared.
 Before bringing kitty home, be sure you’re prepared to:

 This might go without saying, which is why we’re including it before we actually get to the list.
 Before bringing your new furry friend home, make sure your apartment allows cats.
 If you already know you live in a cat-friendly apartment, make sure to give management a heads up -- there may be some fees or paperwork that need to be handled to ensure that Fluffy can stay for good, and it’s important for management and maintenance teams to know what to expect so that your furbaby doesn’t accidentally get loose if they stop by.